emdupre/core-git-course/_episodes/05-remote-collaboration.md

 ```
 {: .language-bash}

-which compares our `master` branch with the `origin/master` branch
+which compares our `master` branch with the `origin/master` branch.
-which is the name of the `master` branch in `origin` which is the alias for our
+`origin/master` is the name of the `master` branch in `origin`
-cloned repository, the one on GitHub.
+(which is the alias for our cloned repository); that is, the one on GitHub.

 We can then `merge` these changes into our current repository,
-but given the history hasn't diverged, we don't get a merge commit ---
+but given the history hasn't diverged, we don't need a merge commit.
-instead we get a *fast-forward* merge.
+Instead we get a *fast-forward* merge.

 ```
 $ git merge origin/master